BEcorp/ebo-browser/docs/team.md

 @frankiebee
 Software Engineer / Transaction Manager Lead

-Frankie contributes code throughout MetaMask, but has become especially specialized in the way MetaMask manages transactions.
+Frankie contributes code throughout MetaMask, but has become especially specialized in the way EBO manages transactions.
 She is also the original lead of the [Mascara](https://github.com/MetaMask/mascara) project.

 ### Kevin Serrano